Am I Overpaying for a Diamond? Why It Happens (and What to Check Before You Buy)

 And this is where people often overpay:

-Choosing what sounds better instead of what looks better.
+Choosing what sounds better on paper instead of what actually looks better in real life.

 And once you see the difference side-by-side, it’s usually obvious.